Loading...

 Increase Fiber Intake

-Add more fiber-rich vegetables like spinach, lettuce, and cucumbers to your sandwich.
-These can slow down the absorption of glucose.
+Add more fiber-rich vegetables to your meal, such as lettuce, spinach, or cucumbers, which can help slow down the absorption of sugars.

 healthspan-mbl